newrelic/entity-definitions/README.md

 ## Getting started

-If it's your first time with this repository we recommend to check the [creating an entity type example](./docs/README.md)
+For newcomers, we recommend checking the [creating an entity type example](./docs/README.md).
+This document will walk through creating an entity type from scratch.

 If you have experience with the repo and are looking for a specific section documentation: